 This, like all investments available through Wealth Club, is only for experienced investors happy to make their own investment decisions without advice.

-EIS / SEIS investments are high-risk so should only form part of a balanced portfolio and you should not invest money you cannot afford to lose.
+EIS investments are high risk so should only form part of a balanced portfolio and you should not invest money you cannot afford to lose.
 They also tend to be illiquid and hard to sell and value.

 This is a single company EIS offer with no diversification.
 It involves investing in an early-stage business which is by nature high risk and prone to failure.
-You could lose the money you invest.
+You could lose the amount you invest.

 The value of tax benefits depends on circumstances and tax rules can change.

 Acamar will pay an introducer fee to Wealth Club of 6% of funds raised.
-There is a performance fee of 10% on returns over 1.4x before tax relief.
-This performance fee is paid out of proceeds due to the investor on exit (e.g. Company sale).
-Please note that Acamar will facilitate the payment of the performance fee to Wealth Club on exit.
+There is a performance fee of 10% on returns over 2x before tax relief.
+This is paid to Wealth Club out of proceeds due to the investor and is facilitated by Acamar on exit (e.g. Company sale).
+Please see the offer documents for more details on fees.